-Typical examples of exposure variation include (1) derivatives; (2) bills, housing loans, and other instruments whose principal is repaid in installments (including prepayments, etc.); (3) additional loans; and (4) commitment lines.
+Typical examples of exposure variation include (i) derivatives, (ii) bills, housing loans, and other instruments whose principal is repaid in installments (including prepayments, etc.), (iii) additional loans, and (iv) commitment lines.
 Among these, additional loans and commitment lines require a credit risk evaluation model that assumes changes in exposure because their risk is expected to increase via increases in exposure.
-Especially with commitment lines, banks cannot control their exposure, because they must passively provide new loans in response to firms' execution for withdrawal rights obtained in compensation for commission fees.
+Especially with commitment lines, banks cannot control their exposure, because banks must passively provide new loans in response to firms' execution for withdrawal rights obtained in compensation for commission fees.
 Accordingly, banks set covenants beforehand to prevent increases in exposure to firms with heightened credit risk.
 For covenants, banks use a combination of multiple conditions that can be observed and easily verified, such as the worsening of a given financial variable beyond a given level.
-Recently there has been an increase in so-called "covenants light" contracts with comparatively loose waiver clauses in European and U.S. lending markets, and such lending has resulted in a stronger need for risk management.
+Recently there has been an increase in so-called "covenants light" contracts with comparatively loose waiver clauses in European and US lending markets, and such lending has resulted in a stronger need for risk management.